telerik/xaml-docs/controls/radgridview/style-selectors/cell-style-selector.md

 	</Style>
 {{endregion}}

+>tip The __GridViewCellStyle__ resource is accessible when you use the NoXaml dlls and you merged the associated .xaml files.
+The Style is defined in the __Telerik.Windows.Controls.GridView.xaml__ file which is why you can access it using the `StaticResource` keyword.

 4. Finally, set the __CellStyleSelector__ property of the data column that represents the StadiumCapacity field:

 #### __[XAML] Example 4: Set CellStyleSelector for the column__